PLP-Full-Stack-Development-MERN/week-4-integrating-the-mern-stack-arnold792/README.md

 **Objective:**

-- Develop a full-stack web application using the MERN stack.
+- Develop a full-stack web applicatilog.info()on using the MERN stack.
 - Apply backend and frontend integration skills.
 - Practice RESTful API development and consumption.
 - Implement CRUD operations and proper project structuring.